-James also touches on the fact that podcasting is filling a space that the media hasn’t grasped (but let go of decades ago) – spoken radio.
-When it comes to radio, spoken radio was listened to by an older audience.
-Podcasting is generally listened to by younger audiences.
+James also touches on the fact that podcasting is filling a space that media hasn't grasped (but let go of decades ago) - spoken radio.
+When it comes to radio, spoken radio is listened to by an older audience.
+Podcasting is listened to by younger audiences.

-Podcasts are also leading a renaissance in scripted podcasts (audio dramas in the U.K.) which radio gave up on years ago, and which many younger people haven’t listened to ever before.
+Podcasts are also leading a renaissance in scripted audio (audio dramas in the U.K.) which radio gave up on years ago, and which many younger people haven't listened to ever before.

 James stresses that word of mouth is one of the best ways of discovering new podcasts, and how important it is for producers and host to encourage word of mouth.

-What makes a good podcast show and a podcast episode.
-James says it all comes down to a well-edited and well-crafted podcast episode, and also one that features audience participation.
+Finally we touch on what makes a good podcast show and a podcast episode.
+James believes that this is one that is well-edited and well-crafted, and also one that features audience participation.